yazanziyad98/Gov_DWH_Pipeline/README.md

 **Two execution rhythms:**

 - **MiNiFi runs continuously**, picking up new rows the moment they appear in the source MySQL, the streaming layer.
-- **Airflow + Spark run hourly**, snapshotting whatever NiFi has accumulated into staging and producing the day's Bronze + Gold outputs,     the analytical layer.
+- **Airflow + Spark run daily**, snapshotting whatever NiFi has accumulated into staging and producing the day's Bronze + Gold outputs,     the analytical layer.

 ---